-District Data Collection Group Notes:
+District Data Collection Group Note Meeting Notes January 9, 2013:

-Attendees: Victoria can you fill this in?
+Attendees: Amy Shane, Anna Uden, Barb Voigt, Bev Lauby, Bob Hastings, Cathy Emrick, Cyndi Rotter-Hansen, Dave Gibbons, David Peterson, Dr. Rex Anderson, Carol Jean, Eileen Barks, Jeff Bacon, Jill Aurand, Jill Davis, Jill Finkey, Kathy Heskett, Kathy Riese, Kim Korgan, Kristie Hayes, Lisa Myles, Marilyn Peterson, Norm Ronell, Paige Fox, Nancy Fulton, Pam Tagart, Peggy Medema, Rachael La Bounty, Wayne Wiens, Sheri Schultis, Heidi Miller, and Ginny Carter

 NOTE: Next scheduled meeting is February 6th at 10am.
-This meeting should be the first Wednesday of the month at 10a for one hour.
+This meeting should be the first Wednesday of the month at 10a.m.
+(Central time) for one hour.

-Meeting Notes January 9, 2013:

 Proposal for new enrollment code (209) – Withdrawn from Compulsory Attendance

+A new Nebraska law requires districts to have parents sing a withdrawn from Compulsory Attendance Form.
+For the current year, NDE has been collecting this form.
+Around 30 forms have been submitted so far.

-Adding this enrollment code would eliminate the submission of a form to NDE but the district will have to maintain the paper form at their location because this data collection does not address the “reasons” the student is withdrawn.
+Adding a new enrollment code of 209 would eliminate the submission of a form to NDE.
+The district will have to maintain the paper form at their location because it includes the “reasons” the student is withdrawn.
+NDE would not collect any “reasons”.

 The enrollment code 209 will be treated the same as 202 (dropout) for all calculations.

-Enrollment date would be the date the paper form was signed because the students have not been attending school and are absent for the time they should have been in school until the date the paper form was signed.
+The Enrollment date for code 209 would be the date the paper form was signed.
+The students may not have been attending school prior to leaving and are counted absent for the time they should have been in school until the date the paper form was signed.

 If the district goes through this process with a student in the summer, the district should report the date as appropriate since the Student Information System may have rolled the student over to the next school year.

-This proposal has been approved by NDE internally, If no concerns are sent to Jill or Pam, this proposal will move forward for 2013-2014.
+This proposal has been approved by NDE internally.
+If no concerns are sent to Jill or Pam, this proposal will move forward for 2013-2014.

 Proposal for collection information related to Excessive Absenteeism

 The proposal is to add quarterly collections to Student Summary Attendance and to hopefully replace the monthly Excessive Absenteeism data collection.
-The collection would have set dates.
-The data provided at each quarter would not be cumulative, it would be for that time period.
+The collection would have set date ranges.
+The data provided at each quarter would not be cumulative; it would be for that time period.
 So for a student enrolled in one school for the whole year the student would have 4 Student Summary Attendance records for 4 time periods.

 This was positively received by the group BUT is pending legislative changes.
 Some people on the line said they could have their district(s) submit how much time this would save them if we needed it.
 We will not proceed with this change until legislation is changed.